AaronBeyen/Quantum-computing/README.md

 # Quantum-computing
-Quantum computing course at Gothenburg University
+Code for Quantum computing course at Gothenburg University